Jordan-Pierce/Metashape-Azure/README.md

 ### Running the Application

+### Running the Application

-1.)
-Go to [Azure Machine Learning Studio](https://ml.azure.com/) on `Microsoft Edge`; login 2.)
-Navigate to your workspace
+1. Go to [Azure Machine Learning Studio](https://ml.azure.com/) on `Microsoft Edge` and login
+2. Navigate to your workspace
-2.)
-Copy the following account parameter credentials (top-right) into the application:
+3. Copy the following account parameter credentials (top-right) into the application:
   - Subscription ID
   - Resource Group
   - Workspace Name
-3.)
-Save your credentials for the future
+4. Save your credentials for future use
-4.)
-Authenticate
+5. Authenticate
-5.)
-Choose the compute (cluster)
+6. Choose the compute (cluster)
-6.)
-Provide the input path (folder containing images) as an Azure URI 7.)
-Provide the output path (folder to contain the project) as an Azure URI 8.)
-Provide the project name
+7. Provide the input path (folder containing images) as an Azure URI
+8. Provide the output path (folder to contain the project) as an Azure URI
+9. Provide the project name
-  - The following cannot already exist {output path}/{project name}
+  - Note: The path `{output path}/{project name}` cannot already exist
-9.)
-Choose the SfM parameters
+10. Choose the SfM parameters
-10.)
-Click "Run on Azure"
+11. Click "Run on Azure"

 ### Notes